- Modern Worlwide distribution of Plant-like names

-This context of the main Plant homeland is exemplified, at least in a prevailing poetic frame of mind, by French courtly chivalry invading more local customs.
+This context of the main Plant homeland is exemplified, in a poetic frame of mind, by French courtly chivalry invading more local customs.
 For example, the parish of Leek in the main homeland is said to derive its name from the Welsh (llech) for `slab', `stone', or `rock' (sometimes confused with Old Scandinavian Loekr meaning brook) though its distinctive rocks are now called The Roaches (French), presumably because of the invading French culture.

 In the early fourteenth-century illustration alongside, a courtly Knight delivers a lady from a wild-man (French tradition).

 Celtic tradition is personified by the Green Knight of the contemporary so-called Pearl poet (see, for example, a 2001 article from Series 1 of the Plant Journal) who is thought to have lived in the main Plant homeland which was astride the border between Leek in north Staffordshire and east Cheshire in the north-west midlands of England.
 In the late fourteenth-century epic poem Sir Gawain and the Green Knight, the Green Knight challenges Gawain to a beheading contest and arranges for Gawain's temptation (Celtic traditions) to test his chivalry (French tradition).

 In the late fourteenth-century illustration alongside, Sir Bertilak's wife tries to tempt Sir Gawain.

 The presentations of these initial assessments are gradually being upgraded with the advent of more easily accessed records on the web along with improved mapping software.